shootTheLuck/Spin-Box/README.md

 ## What is this?
 A spin box class made using vanilla Javascript and the Custom Elements API.
-It's adapted from Kate Morley's "A spin box widget in Javascript" http://code.iamkate.com/javascript/spin-box-widget/ CC0 1.0
+It's adapted from Kate Morley's Spin Box Widget here: http://code.iamkate.com/javascript/spin-box-widget/ CC0 1.0

 [Live Demo Here](https://shootTheLuck.github.io/Spin-Box)

 ## Why would I want to use this?
-You might not!
-I did because I didn't like the look of Firefox's input type=number and I wanted a different dynamic for the button behavior.
+I didn't like the look of the stock html input element type=number and found it to be unstylable.
+I also wanted a different dynamic for the button behavior.

 ## How do I use it?
 You'll want to reference spinBox.css then: